 In 2012, the City of Kent was awarded two United States Environmental Protection Agency (U.S. EPA) Community-Wide Assessment Grants to provide up to $400,000 in funding to support the reuse and revitalization of properties within the City.
-In cooperation with the U.S. EPA, the City is soliciting the support and involvement of community-based organizations and the general public in the development of a sustainable Site Reuse and Revitalization Program.
+In cooperation with the U.S. EPA, the King County Brownfields Program, a stakeholders committee and property owners, the City completed grant-funded activities in June 2017.

 What Is a Brownfield?